White House Tours and Events: a Complete Guide

 How to Visit the White House!
 Information on taking tours and attending events at the White House. #whitehousetour #whitehouseeaster #whitehousewashingtondc

-Since moving to Washington D.C., we have been very fortunate to visit the White House a number of times and partake in different events.
-We have been able to visit so much because we happen to know a couple of people who work at the White House.
-They have been very gracious with helping us get set up with tours and tickets.
+While we lived in Washington D.C., we were very fortunate to visit the White House a number of times and partake in different events.
+We were able to visit so much because we happen to know a couple of people who worked at the White House.
+They were very gracious with helping us get set up with tours and tickets.

 white-house-garden-tour4-abroad-wife.jpg